Australian Bureau of Statistics

 To enable accurate interpretation of survey results it is essential to bear in mind the precise wording of questions used to collect individual items of data, particularly in those cases where the question involved ‘running prompts’ (where the interviewer reads from a list until the respondent makes a choice), or where a prompt card was used.

-The 24 hour dietary recall in NNPAS makes extensive use of prompt cards in a ‘Food Model Booklet’ to assist respondents to more accurately report measurement or portion sizes.
-Further information on this will be published with the first release of the Nutrition data in late 2013.
+The 24-hour dietary recall in NNPAS makes extensive use of prompt cards in a ‘Food Model Booklet’ (available from the Downloads page of this product) to assist respondents to more accurately report measurement or portion sizes.
+Further information on the 24-hour dietary recall can be found in the Nutrition chapter of this Users' Guide.